tarantool/membership/README.md

 Returns `true`

-### `membership.quit()`
+### `membership.leave()`

-Gracefully quit the membership mesh.
+Gracefully leave the membership group.
-The node will be marked with status `quit` and no other members will ever try to connect it.
+The node will be marked with status `left` and no other members will ever try to connect it.